ajbanjara/Wireshark/CaptureSetup/WLAN.md

 etc..

 Monitor mode is not supported by [WinPcap](/WinPcap), and thus not by Wireshark or TShark, on Windows.
-It is supported, for at least some interfaces, on some versions of Linux, FreeBSD, NetBSD, OpenBSD, DragonFly BSD, and Mac OS X.
+It is supported, for at least some interfaces, on some versions of Linux, FreeBSD, NetBSD, OpenBSD, DragonFly BSD, and macOS.

 You might have to perform operating-system-dependent and adapter-type-dependent operations to enable monitor mode, described below in the ["Turning on monitor mode"](/CaptureSetup/WLAN#Turning_on_monitor_mode) section.